Dog Competitions: What You Can Expect

 The public can actually meet the dogs and breeders up close!
 This gives you a chance to learn and experience firsthand why purebred dogs and pure breeding are so important.

 You can also ask questions about dog breeds that you’ve been wondering.
-As a dog owner, potential dog owner, or dog business owner, this is an invaluable opportunity to speak openly with handlers about the pros and cons of certain breeds.
+As a dog owner, potential dog owner, or dog business owner, this is an invaluable opportunity to speak openly with handlers about certain breeds’ pros and cons.

 The show is inclusive, though, because they have multiple events and booths set up for rescues, specifically.
 In fact, there are rescue booths open every day of the series.